paulmaltby3/digitalpolicyreadinglist/README.md

 ![pic of tweet burn](/ihavealistifyouneedone.png)

+You can view the reading list on [GitHub](https://paulmaltby3.github.io/digitalpolicyreadinglist/Digitalpolicyreadinglist).

-You can see and amend the reading list from GitHub [here](https://paulmaltby3.github.io/digitalpolicyreadinglist/Digitalpolicyreadinglist)
+You can also update the reading list from [GitHub](https://github.com/paulmaltby3/digitalpolicyreadinglist).